adititakale01/TUM-Makeathon-2025/README.md

-# VERA: AI-Powered Hotel Recommendation Engine 🏨✨
+# VERA: AI-Powered Hotel Recommendation Engine

 **Developed at TUM.ai Makeathon 2025** in collaboration with **CHECK24**
-🚀 *"No more hassle with a hundred tabs open!"*

 ## What is VERA?
 VERA is an LLM-driven hotel search engine we made, that eliminates the hassle of browsing hundreds of tabs.
 It uses OpenAI LLM, offering ideal sorted recommendations based on the human prompt.

 It uses OpenAI's GPT-4 to:
-📌 Understand natural language queries (e.g., "stylish modern hotel with great breakfast").
+Understand natural language queries (e.g., "stylish modern hotel with great breakfast").
-🏨 Dynamically filter and rank hotels based on amenities, pricing, and user preferences.
+- Dynamically filter and rank hotels based on amenities, pricing, and user preferences.
-⚡ Reduce ambiguity in hotel data by classifying columns into rankable features (price, rating) vs. constraints (amenities).
+- Reduce ambiguity in hotel data by classifying columns into rankable features (price, rating) vs. constraints (amenities).

 ## Features
 - Natural language understanding for hotel searches - It interprets free-text requests like a human travel agent.